 Put simply, marketing security (MarSec™) is the real-time control and management of customers’ data on a website to prevent leakage of personally identifiable information (PII) – therefore essential for today’s IT security compliance.

 As the ecosystem of third parties becomes ever-more complicated, you need a solution that can monitor and securely manage all third-party integrations on your website.

 Get in contact to learn about our MarSec™ platform which provides real-time website monitoring to check for unapproved technologies that might have access to your customer data.
 It will also prevent data being exposed within the URL and sensitive data from being passed to unauthorized third-party technologies.
-You can also white- and blacklist third-party vendors, block unknown and unwanted website trackers, technologies and tags to prevent them from firing on site and collecting data.
+You can also allow and block third-party vendors, and block unknown and unwanted website trackers, technologies and tags to prevent them from firing on site and collecting data.

 71 percent of retailers increased their overall digital marketing budgets in 2019, with 22.1 percent boosting their spending by more than 20 percent.
 In a landscape of increasing cyber threats and stringent regulatory control, it is essential they put marketing security front and centre of their planning.